Accident Cause a Paralyzing Spinal Cord Injury?

 - Sports injuries.
 Impact sports and diving into shallow water cause around 10 percent of spinal cord injuries.
 Sports, such as MMA, hockey, rugby and football also increase the risk of spinal damage.

 Need Help After a Disabling Accident?
-Call a Philadelphia Spinal Cord Injury Lawyer
+Call a Philadelphia Spinal Cord Injury Attorney

 After a disabling accident, your whole life might be different, and you will need to adjust.
 Part of your adjustment might include determining whether or not someone else is liable for your injury.
 A Philadelphia spinal cord injury lawyer can help you with that.
 If you were on someone else’s property when you were injured, you might be able to hold them responsible.
 It is a property owner’s responsibility to make the environment safe for visitors.
-If you were hurt during the course of a motor vehicle accident, then the other person is liable.
-In a Motor Vehicle or a Slip and Fall case, you need an experienced and passionate Philadelphia spinal cord injury lawyer to assist you.
+If you were suffered a spinal injury during the course of a motor vehicle accident, then the other person is liable.
+In a motor vehicle accident or a slip and fall incident, you need an experienced and passionate Philadelphia spinal cord injury attorney to assist you.

-Call Adam E. Grutzmacher at (215) 261-7975 or email him at firstname.lastname@example.org for a free consultation with a Philadelphia spinal cord lawyer driven to champion the causes of those injured through the negligence of others.
+Call Adam E. Grutzmacher at (215) 261-7975 or contact us online for a free consultation with a Philadelphia spinal cord lawyer driven to champion the causes of those injured through the negligence of others.